talbii/tal.bi/content/posts/fast-phi-powers.md

 ![image: Graph of the results listed](graph.png)

 Of course, these results should be taken with a grain of salt, as it is only one example on my machine and will vary between CPUs.
 But, overall our hypothesis has been confirmed - using the lemma does yield to faster calculations.
 How useful is this - is up to you.
+Note, that this also lines up with our expectation.
+For small $n$, using `lemma_power` is *slower* because of the overhead of calculating the Fibonacci numbers, but as $n$ gets larger this overhead becomes insignificant compared to the calculation itself.

 I should also note that getting these results was a surprisingly difficult task, as it appears that multiplication of floating points on modern CPUs is pretty fast.